pdbartsch/pack91orcutt/web/content/posts/summer-activities.md

 [**National Summertime Pack Award:**](https://www.scouting.org/awards/awards-central/national-summertime/) **Scouts** who participate in three summertime pack events (one each in June, July, and August) are eligible to receive the [National Summertime Award pin!](https://meritbadge.org/wiki/index.php/National_Summertime_Award).  **Dens** with an average attendance of at least half their members at the three summer pack events are eligible for a colorful den participation ribbon.

 ## ~~1.
-Orcutt Hill Hike - Sunday, June 24th at 2pm:~~ COMPLETED
+Orcutt Hill Hike~~ COMPLETED
 Family Hike.
 Moderate 2.25 mile loop.
 We'll be learning to identify some of the more common native plants along the way.

 **Update:** Attendance was good and the kids had fun.
 Thanks to all who joined us!
 **We had 32 people on the hike** (18 children & 14 adults)!

 ## ~~2.
-Rocket Building and Launching - Sunday, July 22nd at 2pm:~~ COMPLETED
+Rocket Building and Launching~~ COMPLETED
 Materials provided.
 Another chance to build your own air powered rocket.
 These things fly about 200 feet!
 Bring a friend!

 **Update:** Phew!
 We made a lot of rockets!
 Thanks to all who joined us!
 **We had over 25 kids at this one**

-## 3. Intro to Geocaching at Los Flores Ranch:
+## ~~3.
+Intro to Geocaching at Los Flores Ranch~~ COMPLETED

-Limited to 15 Scouts.
 This outdoor treasure hunting game uses GPS or your SMARTPHONE to locate hidden containers called geocaches.
 Learn how to find them in a fun setting.
 GPS’s (limited amount) provided or please download the free app at geocaching.com.
 There will be some off trail hiking.
 Each participant will receive a cool geocaching swag courtesy of MicroGeoCaches.

-#### When:
-Saturday, August 18th from 9:30-11:30am

-#### Where:
-Los Flores Ranch Park (6271 Dominion Road Santa Maria, California).
-We'll meet at the visitors center.
-{{< google-maps height="300" location="6271 Dominion Road Santa Maria, California">}}
+**Update:** The volunteers at LFRP did a great job teaching compass, mapping, and GPS skills to the young crowd.
+Most scouts who reserved one of the limited spots showed up.
+We all had a great time.

-## 4. Huck Finn Fishing Derby:
+## ~~4.
+Huck Finn Fishing Derby~~ COMPLETED
 Sponsored by Santa Maria Breakfast Rotary & Santa Maria Valley Sportsman's Association during Family Day In the Park/ Healthy Kids Day at Waller Park.
-See Pack emails for more info.

-#### When:
-Sunday, August 19th at 11:30am.

-#### Where:
-Large ponds at Waller Park
-{{< google-maps height="300" location="34.9027974,-120.4399348">}}
+**Update:** They call it fishing not catching but I did see one of our scout families haul in a big catfish.
+SMV Sportman's Association was very welcoming and helpful to provide gear and free entry to our scouts.

-## 5. Los Flores Ranch Hike - Sunday, August 26th at 2pm:
+## ~~5.
+Los Flores Ranch Hike~~ COMPLETED

-**Please note the <span style="color:red">change of date </span>** to accomodate the community event, [Family Day @ Waller Park](http://www.familydayinthepark.org/) on August 19th.

 Family Hike.
 Moderate 2 mile loop.
 We should find dinosaur bones!

-#### When:
-Sunday, August 26th at 2:00pm.
-I expect the hike to last about 90 minutes.

-#### Where:
-Los Flores Ranch Park (6271 Dominion Road Santa Maria, California).
-We'll meet in the parking lot.
-Please be on time so that we can hike from there as a group.
-{{< google-maps height="300" location="6271 Dominion Road Santa Maria, California">}}